danitrap/terebi/README.md

 Terebi is a Ruby app based on Rails, Thin, SQLite, and DelayedJob.

-It is meant to be ran locally as it auto-downloads subtitles and opens your media player of choice.
+It is supposed to run locally as it auto-downloads subtitles and opens your media player of choice.

 * Clone this repository
 * Run `bundle install` to install dependencies.